bentran1vn/MINION-ESMS-BACKEND-EXAM_SCHEDULE_MANAGEMENT_SYSTEM/README.md

 | **Lê Bảo Khang**        	| **SE171164** 	| **Frontend** 	| **Frontend Leader**        	| **kle1603**    	|
 | **Phạm Thị Ngọc Anh**   	| **SE171173** 	| **Frontend** 	| **Member**                 	| **lachimo**    	|

-The technologies which we use in this project are NodeJS Framework for Backend and ReactJS for Frontend